ychun816/portfolio/README.md

 vercel deploy
 ```

+The recommended way is to connect your GitHub repo to Vercel:
+1. Go to https://vercel.com/new and import your GitHub repository
+2. Vercel will detect the Next.js app in the `app/` directory
+3. Set the Root Directory to `app` if needed
+4. Every push to `master` will trigger automatic deployment

 ### GitHub Actions
-Push to master branch to trigger automatic deployment (if configured).
+Push to master branch to trigger automatic deployment (if configured with `VERCEL_TOKEN`).

 ## 📞 Contact & Links